What if your struggle to focus, chronic key loss, and constant fidgeting have a single cause?

 This reinforces why many adults only begin questioning ADHD later in life.
 When things start falling apart around you, many adults turn to experts to find out what is happening.

 Even then, some experts who aren’t trained in ADHD symptoms in men may overlook the cause of the challenges in your life.
-This is why it is so essential to work with a therapist who specializes in adult ADHD diagnoses.
+This is why it is so essential to work with a therapist who specializes in adult ADHD.

 Untreated ADHD adults deal with a variety of issues in their personal and even public lives.
 In addition to issues such as disorganization, overtalking, or being easily distracted, you may also have secondary issues such as: